Evan Jones (writer): 1927–1949: family and education

 Evan Jones was born on 29 December 1927 at Hector's River, Portland Parish, Jamaica.
 His father, Fred M. Jones, was a wealthy planter and Custos of Portland from 1965 until his death in 1971.
 His mother, Gladys Jones (née Smith), was an American Quaker missionary, social worker and educator.
-He was one of seven children and younger brother to the politician the Kenneth Jones.
+He was one of seven children and younger brother to the politician Kenneth Jones.

-Jones was named after his great-grandfather, Rev. Evan Jones, a Welsh clergyman who came to Jamaica in 1842, building Saint Thomas Anglican Church in Manchioneal, Portland.
-His parents were likewise greatly involved in their community: the Jones family's land covered 10,000 acres, employing a large number of local people from settlements such as Duckenfield.
-His mother also ran Happy Grove Secondary School in Hector's River as both Secretary of the Board of Governors and, at another time, its Acting Principal.
-Jones's parents instilled in him an early love for poetry and theatre; his father would recite poetry as he made the rounds of their estates.
-His mother wrote and delivered sermons to her congregation; she also directed pageants, in which his father often acted.
+Jones was named after his great-grandfather, the Reverend Evan Jones, a Welsh clergyman who came to Jamaica in 1842, building Saint Thomas Anglican Church in Manchioneal, Portland.
+His parents were likewise greatly involved in their community as the Jones family's land covered 10,000 acres, employing a large number of local people from villages such as Duckenfield.
+His mother also ran Happy Grove Secondary School in Hector's River as both secretary of the board of governors and, at another time, its acting principal.
+Jones's parents instilled in him an early love for poetry and theatre: his father would recite poetry as he made the rounds of their estates; and his mother wrote and delivered sermons to her congregation.
+She also directed pageants, in which his father often acted.

 Jones grew up with his parents being public figures of great significance in the parish of Portland.
 In an interview given to Laura Tanna, writing for the Jamaica Journal, Jones said:I think because my parents were both very interesting and powerful [...] they had a strong sense of purpose. [...]
 We were all brought up to believe we had to be somebody and do something, in a very small way like the Kennedy family in the States. [...]
 It was your job as a human being, because you were born into the manor, to do something with it. [...]
 I chose to be a writer.